 Two things sustain him.
-First, the power of the Spirit of God Who leads him and through Whom he announces the judgment, despite the opposition and persecution that are his portion.
-Second, the revelation of the final blessing with which the people will be blessed according to the immutable counsels of God.
+Firstly, the power of the Spirit of God Who leads him and through Whom he announces the judgment, despite the opposition and persecution that are his portion.
+Secondly, the revelation of the final blessing with which the people will be blessed according to the immutable counsels of God.

 Division of the book

 1. Jeremiah 1 recounts the calling of Jeremiah by the LORD to be His prophet.

 2. Jeremiah 2-20 are not dated.
 It seems that most of the prophecies in those chapters originated during the reign of Josiah.
 Their subjects are powerful testimonies against the people about their unfaithfulness, laced with expressions of the prophet’s soul’s grief.
 We also hear severe warnings of the invasion of an enemy that will come from the north.

 3. Jeremiah 21-45 do not follow a chronological order throughout.
 They consist of prophecies that were probably made in different time periods.
 They contain the judgment that will come successively on the different generations of the house of David, as well as on the false prophets who mislead the people.
 We also find events that concern Jeremiah himself.

 4. Jeremiah 46-51 contain prophecies about ten heathen nations.

 5. The prophecies end in Jeremiah 52 with the announcements of the different fates of those who were taken away as captives to Babylon and of those who remained with Zedekiah in Jerusalem.

 A suggestion for a historical sequence in connection with the kings who reigned during Jeremiah’s prophecy is as follows: